sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/tuning-your-jvm.md

 # Tuning Your JVM

 Java Virtual Machine (JVM) tuning primarily focuses on adjusting Java heap and non-heap settings and configuring garbage collection.
 Finding settings that perform well for you depend on your system's load and your hardware.
-The settings discussed here can be used as a starting point for tuning your JVM.
+The settings demonstrated here can be used as a starting point for tuning your JVM.

+Set your JVM options where it's appropriate for your application server.
+[Liferay installation instructions](../installing_liferay.html#installing-liferay-on-an-application-server) for each application server references the JVM configuration location.
+If you're using a Liferay Docker image, please see [Configuring Containers](../installing-liferay/using-liferay-docker-images/configuring-containers.md#jvm-options).

 We used Oracle's 1.8 JVM for the reference architecture.
 You may choose other supported JVM versions and implementations.
 Please consult [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for additional compatible JVMs.